verbb/formie/README.md

 - Set whether to retain file uploads when deleting a submission.

 ### Headless
+- JavaScript packages for browser, React, Vue, and web components live under [`packages/`](./packages/README.md) (which one to install, monorepo notes, styling hooks).
 - Full support for headless implementations, with GraphQL querying and mutations.
 - Query forms, fetching all settings, pages, rows, fields and more.
 Everything you need to create your own forms.
 - Query submissions, if you want to show them on your site.